 Step 4) Testing

 No matter how seamless your mobile application is, that appears to you.
-You can never have enough rounds of testing in order to ensure that it fails proof and ready for any user.
+You can never have enough rounds of testing to ensure that it fails proof and is ready for any user.
 Mobile app software testing is something that you do during the development stage because it can be expensive to fix glitches and bugs later on when you are too deep in the development phase.